 Our research paper explains how such a Trust could work to provide permanent funding for county payments by using the proceeds of timber, recreation, mineral, and land use receipts to benefit states and counties adjacent to federal public lands.
 A Trust could provide permanent funding that would ensure stable and fair payments to counties and eliminate the need for congressional appropriations over time.

 White Paper: Eight Reform Ideas

-Our 2010 white paper considers eight ideas for the reform of county payments, explores the pros and cons of each, and evaluates whether each idea will provide stable and predictable compensation to counties, create job opportunities in line with today’s economy, and improve forest health:
+Our 2010 white paper considers ideas for the reform of county payments, explore the pros and cons of each, and evaluate whether each idea will provide stable and predictable compensation to counties, create job opportunities in line with today’s economy, and improve forest health:

 - Let SRS expire and return to commodity revenue sharing, where county payments are tied to timber harvest levels and other resource extraction on public lands.

 - Let SRS expire and return to a revenue sharing system based on an expanded definition of “gross receipts” that counts the value of increases in forest health, such as watershed restoration and wildlife habitat improvements.